 Spring & Summer 2017

 But the year isn’t over yet!
-Sources have confirmed that Malia will spend the remainder of her gap year interning under Harry Weinstein of Weinstein Company.
-Known for the creation of several award winning films such as Django Unchained, Silver Linings Playbook, and Inglorious Basterds, Weinstein Company is one of Hollywood’s great independent production companies.
+Sources have confirmed that Malia will spend the remainder of her gap year interning at the entertainment industry at an independent production company.

 Photo Credits: Hollywood Life